zhiwenh/delib/README.md

 The library gives you the freedom to customize your DApp development to fit your specific needs.
 You can easily write your own contract migration scripts, interact with contracts from within your app, and write contract tests.

 ### File paths
-**delib.contracts.paths**
+**delib.paths**

-To specify your own file paths use the `delib.contracts.paths` object.
+To specify your own file paths use the `delib.paths` object.
 Inside a project the paths will be relative to your project root (where `delib.js` is located).
 Outside a project they will be relative to your process point of entry.

 ```
-delib.contracts.paths.contract = 'relative path to contract folder';
+delib.paths.contract = 'relative path to contract folder';

-delib.contracts.paths.built = 'relative path to built folder';
+delib.paths.built = 'relative path to built folder';

-delib.contracts.paths.address = relative path to addresses folder';
+delib.paths.address = relative path to addresses folder';
 ```

 ### Connections